Skip to content

 • Task name, type, source, and status

-• Current progress, recent activity time, and error summary
+• current progress, recent activity time, and error summary in the summary row

 • Online compression, online extraction, package download, and system runtime task records